 Getting from NYC to the Hamptons

-You don't need a car to summer in the Hamptons; traveling to the Hamptons via train or bus is easy and fairly inexpensive, but having a vehicle of your own on Long Island is certainly helpful for getting from place to place quickly—without having to spend tons of money on rideshare apps like Uber or Lyft.
+You don't need a car to spend a summer in the Hamptons as traveling to the Hamptons via train or bus is easy and fairly inexpensive, but having a vehicle of your own on Long Island is certainly helpful for getting from place to place quickly—without having to spend tons of money on rideshare apps like Uber or Lyft.

 If you already have a vehicle, it's relatively simple to get to the Hamptons and takes just under two hours.
-Once you leave Manhattan, take the Long Island Expressway), or I-495, is the fastest way to get to the Hamptons.
-Once you’re off the LIE, take Route 27 East, which is also called the Sunrise Highway or Montauk Highway.
+Once you leave Manhattan, take the Long Island Expressway (I-495) toward Long Island until you reach Exit 70.
+Take Exit 70 toward New York Highway 27 (NY-27), which is also known as Sunrise or Montauk Highway.
 This route goes through all of the Hamptons towns and villages and is basically the only way to navigate around the area.